 In compliances with the provisions of Section 134(3)(p) of the Act read with Rule 8(4)of the Companies (Accounts) Rules 2014 the board carried out annual evaluation of itsown performance that of its Committees and individual directors.

 The performance of board and its committees was evaluated by the board after seekinginput from all the directors on the basis of the criteria such as composition andstructure of the Board quality of deliberations effectiveness of the procedures adoptedby the Board participation at the Board and committee meetings governance reviews etc.Performance of individual directors was evaluated on the basis of criteria liketransparency analytical abilities qualifications leadership qualities experienceparticipation in the long-term strategic planning and responsibilities shouldered.

-The details of loans guarantees and investments covered under the provisions ofSection 186 of the Companies Act 2013 and rules made thereunder are shown under Note No.12 & 17 in the notes to the Financial Statements.
+The details of loans guarantees and investments covered under the provisions ofSection 186 of the Companies Act 2013 and rules made thereunder are shown under Note No.11 & 15 in the notes to the Financial Statements.

 All related party transactions entered into by the company during the year were on anarm's length basis and in the ordinary course of business.
 During the year no transactionwas entered into by the company with key managerial personnel.
-The company did not enterinto any related party transactions which was in conflict with its interest.
-Statement oftransaction with related parties in summary form are periodically placed before the auditcommittee and are approved by committee in compliance with Section 134 (3) (h) of the Actand rule 8 (2) of companies (Accounts ) Rules 2014 particulars of Related Partytransactions are given form of AOC-2 as Annexure II to this report.
+The company did not enterinto any related party transactions which were in conflict with its interest.
+Statement oftransaction with related parties in summary form are periodically placed before the auditcommittee and are approved by committee in compliance with Section 134 (3) (h) of the Actand rule 8 (2) of companies (Accounts ) Rules 2014.
+Particulars of Related Partytransactions are given form of AOC-2 as Annexure I to this report.

 As the company is not having any holding or subsidiary company details as requiredregarding receipt of commission by Managing or whole time director of the company fromholding or subsidiary of the company in accordance with the provisions of Section 197 (14)are not applicable.